nauam/Courses/docs/administration/security/authorization.md

 # Access Control Policy

-Based on the [Authentication](/administration/security/authentication.md) mechanism, the Container provides QW Control with a list of "group" or "role" names that the user belongs to.
+Based on the [Authentication](/administration/security/authentication.md) mechanism, the Container provides Rundeck with a list of "group" or "role" names that the user belongs to.
-QW Control uses this list to determine what access rights the user has.
+Rundeck uses this list to determine what access rights the user has.
 For more about the role list,
 refer to [Authenticating Users - Container authentication and authorization](/administration/security/authentication.md#container-authentication-and-authorization).

-A QW Control _access control policy_ grants users and user groups certain privileges to perform actions against qwcontrol resources like projects, jobs, nodes, commands and API.
+A Rundeck _access control policy_ grants users and user groups certain privileges to perform actions against rundeck resources like projects, jobs, nodes, commands and API.
-Every action requested by a user is evaluated by the QW Control authorization system and logged for reporting and auditing purposes.
+Every action requested by a user is evaluated by the Rundeck authorization system and logged for reporting and auditing purposes.

-Since QW Control respects the policy definition, you can define role-based authorization to restrict users to only a subset of actions.
+Since Rundeck respects the policy definition, you can define role-based authorization to restrict users to only a subset of actions.
 This enables a self-service type interface, where some users have access to a limited set of executable actions.

-Two dimensions of information dictate authorization inside QW Control:
+Two dimensions of information dictate authorization inside Rundeck:

 - _group_ memberships assigned to a _user_ login.
 - access control policy that grants access to one or more *policy